 - Small airway

-OSA Conditions associated with OSA:
+Conditions associated with OSA:

 - HBP (High Blood Pressure) or HTA (Hipertension Arterial)